How I became a certified Sommelier and the people of my London years

 Sommelier Promotion of 1997 - Catering and Hotel Management School of Talence (Bordeaux) Article from and courtesy of the French newspaper "Sud-Ouest" - June 1997 (full article) |

-Last October (2018), I relocated into a new apartment in another district of Hong Kong.
+Last October (2018), I relocated to a new apartment in another district of Hong Kong.
 And it is amazing all the junk I kept in just 5 years in the previous place...
-A real pack-rat.
+A real pack rat.

-Moving out is usually a pain in the neck, as you have to go through tones of stuff and move out your furniture and everything else you've piled up everywhere.....
+Moving out is usually a pain in the neck, as you have to go through tons of stuff and move out your furniture and everything else you've piled up everywhere.....

-Personally, moving is a stressful and annoying process every times it happened (we have moved 5 times, since we arrived in Hong Kong: first, in Wan Chai, then Hung Hom, followed by Ma Wan (old village), then Ma Wan (Park Island residence) and now Lohas Park... tiring... (sigh)
+Personally, moving is a stressful and annoying process every time it happens (we have moved 5 times since we arrived in Hong Kong: first to Wan Chai, then Hung Hom, followed by Ma Wan (old village), then Ma Wan (Park Island residence) and now Lohas Park... tiring... (sigh)

 |